-The participant will be required to enroll in a TOU rate plan associated with the meter serving the EV charging equipment.
+The participant will be required to enroll in a Time-of-Use (TOU) rate plan associated with the meter serving the EV charging equipment.
 All EV charging must be served on a TOU rate plan for the full 10-year service term.
 The TOU rate plans available vary, and appropriate selection will depend on several factors, all of which an SCE representative can help to evaluate.